Blendify/blender-manual/blender_docs/manual/scene_layout/object/properties/instancing/collection.rst

 See :doc:`Appending and Linking </files/linked_libraries>`
 to understand how to dynamically link data from another blend-file into the current file.
-You can dynamically link groups from one blend-file to another.
+You can dynamically link collections from one blend-file to another.
-When you do so, the linked group does not appear anywhere in your scene until you create an object controlling where the group instance appears.
+When you do so, the linked collection does not appear anywhere in your scene until you create an object controlling where the collection instance appears.

 Making a Instanced Collection Real